masonwaller/module-one-final-project-guidelines-austin-web-102819/README.md

 ## Technologies

 The application is written in Ruby, so it requires Ruby on your device in order to take the quiz.
-These Ruby gems are needed to take the quiz [Ruby Gems](https://rubygems.org/):
+These [Ruby Gems](https://rubygems.org/) are needed to take the quiz :

 - [bundler](https://rubygems.org/gems/bundler)
 - [pry](https://rubygems.org/gems/pry)